 Expected returns in our cross-section of assets are proportional to the covariance with the portfolio of arbitrageurs, which is the single priced risk factor.
-That factor may be hard to measure empirically as the portfolio of arbitrageurs is unobservable.
-We show, however, that aggregate liquidity captures that factor.
+This factor may be hard to measure empirically as the portfolio of arbitrageurs is unobservable.
+We show, however, that aggregate liquidity captures this factor.
 Indeed, because arbitrageurs sell a fraction of their portfolio following losses, assets that covary the most with their portfolio suffer the most when liquidity decreases.
-Thus, an asset's covariance with aggregate liquidity is proportional to its covariance with the portfolio of arbitrageurs.
-On the other hand, the covariances between an asset's liquidity and aggregate liquidity or return would not explain expected returns as well.
-This is because they are proportional to the volatility of an asset's cashflows rather than to the asset's covariance with the arbitrageurs' portfolio.
-The covariance between an asset's return and other proxies of arbitrageur wealth, such as the leverage of financial intermediaries, used in recent empirical papers, would also capture the true priced risk factor.3
+Thus, an asset's covariance with aggregate liquidity is proportional to its covariance with the port-